Injected with hormones from last year's Mighty F-350 Tonka concept, the '04 Ford F-150 pickup is trucklike on the outside and carlike on the inside.

 The 2004 F also has innovations designed to entice people migrating out of sedans into trucks.
 New this year is a tailgate with a torsion bar that reduces the effort required to raise the gate.
 The cargo box is two inches deeper than the old truck's for more capacity than competitors' beds, Ford says.
 Even the blue oval badges on the nose and tail have been widened to nine inches.

-F-150 interiors will have a center console shifter and luxo sedan (think Audi) textures and details.
+F-150 interiors will have a center console shifter and luxo sedan (think Audi) textures an

 The F-150 continues to offer three cab configurations, now exclusively with four doors.
 The Regular Cab has two narrow rear-space access doors, and the SuperCab returns with conventional access doors.
 Both have six more inches in passenger compartment space, providing 13 inches of storage behind the seat of the Regular Cab and seating for three in the rear of the SuperCab.
 The SuperCrew continues with two rows of seats and four full doors for all the comfort of a big sedan.